Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars

-GW191219 favors a Pop.~III origin.
+GW191219 favors a Pop.~III star origin.
 This system is characterized by a highly asymmetric mass ratio (\(q \sim 0.04\)), leading to higher Bayes factors for models that favor mergers with extremely low mass ratios, such as kro5, lar5, log3, log4, log5, and top5.
 This outcome is consistent with Fig.~\ref{fig:bhns_q_all}, which shows that all simulated Pop.~III models predominantly yield BHNS mergers with \(q < 0.1\).
 It should be noted that the false alarm rate associated with GW191219 is $\sim 4\,\rm{yr}^{-1}$, which is not consistent with the threshold typically adopted for estimating selection effects in the calculation of detection-conditioned Bayes factors.
-Nevertheless, the detectability-free Bayes factors $\mathcal{B}_{\rm Pop.~III/Pop.~II}$ for this event are found to be in close agreement with the detectability-weighted values reported in the table.

-The remaining two GW events, GW190917 and GW200105, both have primary masses \(m_1 < 20\,\msun\) and show stronger support for a Pop.~II formation channel compared to the Pop.~III scenario.
+Nevertheless, the detectability-free Bayes factors, $\mathcal{B}_{\rm Pop.~III/Pop.~II}$, for this event are found to be in close agreement with the detectability-weighted values reported in the table.
+The remaining two GW events, GW190917 and GW200105, both have primary masses of \(m_1 < 20\,\msun\) and show stronger support for a Pop.~II formation channel compared to the Pop.~III scenario.

-As a consequence, we find that Pop.~III BHNS mergers contribute to the population of systems with high primary mass and low mass ratio at low redshift more than Pop.~II.
+As a consequence, we find that Pop.~III BHNS mergers contribute to the population of systems with a high primary mass and a low mass ratio at low redshift more than Pop.~II stars.
 In contrast, for $m_1 < 15\,\msun$, Pop.~II binaries remain the dominant formation channel for the low-redshift BHNS mergers.